 Internet Marketing Basics

 The final session of the course is devoted to Internet marketing.
-Participants will learn why Internet marketing is important, what strategies they should consider, how to manage e-mail marketing, how to use SEO (search engine optimization), and social media techniques.
+Participants will learn why Internet marketing is important, what strategies they should consider, how to manage e-mail marketing, how to use SEO (search engine optimisation), and social media techniques.

 At the end of the course, students will have an opportunity to ask questions and fill out an action plan.